Nyrox/longa-core/README.md

-## Shippy helps you build docker containers, run test and deploy them to a server running shippy-d
+## longa helps you build docker containers, run test and deploy them to a server running longa-d